pawel-szafran/elixir_graceful_shutdown_demo/README.md

 (100ms sleep).
 Deployed to k8s with very min config.

 Problems:
-- Failures when deploying
+- Failures when deploying: 503
-- Failures when scaling up
+- Failures when scaling up: 503

 ### `v2` - Fix scaling up

-Tell k8s when pod is ready to accept HTTP traffic by creating `Health` plug and defining k8s readiness and liveness probes.
+Tell k8s when a pod is ready to accept HTTP traffic, i.e. create `Health` plug and define k8s readiness and liveness probes.

 No failures, because containers ignore `SIGTERM` and are killed after 30s.

+### `v3` - Pass SIGTERM to Elixir app

+Directly call `calc start`.
+Setup task like DB migrations should be done with k8s Init Containers or Tasks.

+Problems:
+- Still few failures when deploying: EOF, 502

 ## How to